JackDrogon/JackDrogon/README.md

 ![](https://komarev.com/ghpvc/?username=JackDrogon)

-I’m a Database System Developer.
+I’m a Database System and BlockChain Developer.

 * 🤔 I'm interested in Database System such as OLTP(NoSQL, NewSQL), OLAP, HTAP, HSAP.
 OS and compiler is also sexy.
 AI and blockchain are my cup of tea too!
 * 👯 I have worked with linux kernel, compiler(gcc/llvm/go/rust/python/ruby/erlang/elixir), db(riak,memcached, redis, tikv, tidb, some ByteDance self-developed databae systems, clickhouse, doris)...